Mac Clark Conservation Reserve (Acacia peuce)

-Mac Clark Conservation Reserve protects acres of rare Acacia Peuce trees, which are found in only two other locations in the world.
+Mac Clark Conservation Reserve protects rare Acacia Peuce trees, which are found in only two other locations in the world.

 From Alice Springs, the Reserve can be reached via Santa Teresa or from Kulgera, on the Stuart Highway.
 Access is by four-wheel drive vehicles only.

-Known for their extremely hard wood, Acacia Peuce or Waddywood was traditionally used to make digging tools by the local Aborigines.
+Acacia Peuce or Waddywood has extremely hard wood and was traditionally used to make digging tools by the local Aboriginal people.

 Acacia Peuce is found in only three places, in Queensland near Boulia and Birdsville and in the Mac Clark Conservation Reserve.
 In the early twentieth century many of the trees were cut down to build stockyards and shelters, even though the wood was so hard that nails could not be used.

 Travel deals & offers

 Sign up to receive the latest news, deals and travel information about the Northern Territory.
 Data privacy

 Your details have been submitted.
 Please check your email and click the link to confirm your subscription.